MDIL-SNU/SevenNet/docs/source/pretrained.md

     enable_flash=False
 )
 ```
-When using the command-line interface of SevenNet, include the channel as `--modal ${channel}` option to select the desired modality.
-Run `sevenn_cp SevenNet-Omni.pth` to see an overview all the available channels.
+When using the command-line interface of SevenNet, include the task as `--modal ${task}` option to select the desired task.
+Run `sevenn cp 7net-omni` to see an overview of this model.

 ### **Matbench Discovery**
 | CPS  | F1 | $\kappa_{\mathrm{SRME}}$ | RMSD |